RaphaelHebert/nsdpy/docs/main.md

 - Keep the use simple to allow users with a minimum of programming knowledge to be comfortable using the script.
 - Minimize the dependencies to minimize installation steps and maintenance issues.
 - Keep the script simple, available and open source to allow the users to modify it if needed.
 - Find a simple way to download the results from a request to NCBI database keeping track of the possible missing sequences.
+- Retrieve additional taxonomic information and automatically sort the results to save the user time-consuming manipulations.

 To comply with these objectives two ways to use the program are available: